MimicTester1307/arxiv_retriever/README.md

 # Description
-`arxiv_retriever` is a lightweight command-line tool designed to automate the retrieval of computer science papers from [ArXiv](https://arxiv.org/).
-The retrieval can be done using specified ArXiv computer science archive categories or using the full or partial title of a specific paper, if you have that.
+`arxivcli` is a lightweight command-line tool designed to automate the retrieval of computer science papers from [ArXiv](https://arxiv.org/).
+The retrieval can be done using specified ArXiv computer science archive categories or using the full or partial title of a specific paper, if available.
+Paper retrieval can be refined by author.

 This tool is built using Python and leverages the Typer library for the command-line interface and the Python ElementTree XML package for parsing XML responses from the arXiv API.
 It can be useful for researchers, engineers, or students who want to quickly retrieve an ArXiv paper or keep abreast of latest research in their field without leaving their terminal/workstation.

-Although my current focus while building `arxiv_retriever` is the computer science archive, it can be easily used with categories from other areas on arxiv, e.g., `math.CO`.
+Although my current focus while building `arxivcli` is the computer science archive, it can be easily used with categories from other areas on arxiv, e.g., `math.CO`.

 # Features [more coming soon--see Notion page below for more info]
 - Fetches the most recent papers from ArXiv by specified categories
 - Fetches papers from ArXiv by title
+- Refine fetch and search by author for more precise results
 - Displays paper details including title, authors, publication date, and link to paper's page
 - Easy-to-use command-line interface built with Typer
 - Configurable number of results to fetch